- Prep time 10 minutes

 black tea leaves or 1 tea bag

-orange, mandarin, or tangerine peel (fresh or dried)
+orange, mandarin, or tangerine peels (fresh or dried)

-cracked peppercorns or 1/4 teaspoon coarsely ground black pepper
+cracked peppercorns or ¼ teaspoon coarsely ground black pepper

-- Place eggs in pot of cold water, enough that the eggs are covered by about an inch.
+- Place the eggs in medium pot of cold water, enough that the eggs are covered by about 1 inch.
 Bring to a boil, then simmer for 1 to 2 minutes.

 - Rinse the eggs with cold water.
-One by one, take each egg and tap it gently with the blunt end of a knife or the back of a spoon until the entire surface is lightly cracked.
+Working one at a time, gently tap each egg with the blunt end of a knife or the back of a spoon until the entire surface is lightly cracked.
 If small pieces flake off, don't worry, but do try to keep the shell intact over the egg.

 - Return the eggs to the pot and refill with water.
-I just fill enough to barely cover the eggs, but for the sake of precision, it should be about 1 1/2 to 2 cups of water.
-Add the rest of the ingredients -- soy sauce, salt, tea, star anise, cinnamon, orange peel, pepper, and sugar if using -- and give it a good stir.
+I just fill enough to barely cover the eggs, but for the sake of precision, it should be about 1½ to 2 cups water.
+Add the soy sauce, tea, orange peels, cinnamon, star anise, pepper, salt, and sugar, if using, give it a good stir.

-- Finally, after simmering, steep the eggs in the tea broth overnight for a stronger flavor, or simply enjoy as is.
-(Note: If your one true love is soft-boiled eggs, you could theoretically simply skip step 4, heat the mixture until warm and flavors have a chance to disburse, then let the soft-boiled eggs steep overnight in the liquid in the refrigerator.
+- Steep the eggs in the tea broth overnight for a stronger flavor, or simply enjoy as is.
+(Note: If your one true love is soft-boiled eggs, you could theoretically simply skip step 4, heat the mixture until warm and the flavors have a chance to disburse, then let the soft-boiled eggs steep overnight in the liquid in the refrigerator.
 The flavor should still come through, and the eggs would be less cooked.
 If you try this, I would love to know your results!)